Whimsy Stick

 • Dog learns the toy means sustained frenzy

-• More difficult, not less, after each unstructured session
+• Dog gets harder, not easier, after each session

 Structured flirt pole play